See below for the biographies of all Concord Academy trustees.

 Fay Lampert Shutzer brings sensibilities as an artist and a psychologist to CA’s board.
 She is a psychologist recently retired from private practice in New York City.
 Fay has also taught cognitive assessment as an adjunct professor at the NYU school psychology program and school consultation at the Postgraduate Center for Mental Health and at The Institute for Child, Adolescent and Family Studies (ICAFS).
 A graduate of Mount Holyoke, Fay holds a master’s and doctorate in psychology from NYU and postdoctoral certificates in psychoanalytic psychotherapy from NYU’s program in Psychoanalysis and Psychotherapy and from the Postgraduate Center for Mental Health.
 Fay is also an accomplished artist and exhibits in galleries in New York and Wellfleet, Mass.
 Fay’s current board affiliations include the American Repertory Theater (A.R.T.), the School for Ethics and Global Leadership (SEGL) and she is an honorary trustee of the Chewonki Foundation.
 Past board affiliations include the Doe Fund of New York City, and the Institute for Child, Adolescent and Family Studies (ICAFS).
 She lives in New York City with her husband, William.
 They have four children: Megan, Katherine, James, and Christopher.
 Fay’s sister, Emily Lampert ’69, also attended CA.

-Amy Cammann Cholnoky ’73 – Second Vice President
+Amy Cammann Cholnoky ’73 – First Vice President

 Amy brings to the board an alumna’s devotion to Concord Academy as well as keen insight into best practices at independent schools.
-At CA, she has served on the Alumnae/i Council and as class secretary, admissions representative, and leadership solicitor.
-She was also active in her 35th reunion committee.
+At CA, she has served on the Alumnae/i Council and as class secretary, admissions representative, and leadership solicitor, and was active in her 35th reunion committee.
 Amy served on the board of Choate Rosemary Hall, as president of the Parents Advisory Council.
 She has headed the Choate Parents Fund and served on the steering committee of Choate’s $200 million campaign.
-Amy also has been a trustee at New Canaan (Conn.)
+Amy serves as president of the Darien Library board of trustees and is a trustee of the Montana chapter of The Nature Conservancey.
+She has also been a trustee at New Canaan (Conn.)
 Country School, a director of the Darien Historical Society, and chair of the capital campaign for the Stepping Stones Museum for Children in Norwalk, Conn.
 Amy holds a master’s in education from Northwestern University and a bachelor’s from Dartmouth College, where she has headed the alumni association; in 2005, she received the Dartmouth Alumni Award.
-Amy and her husband, John Cholnoky, live in Darien, Conn., and have three children, JB, Kari, and Robbie.
+Amy and her husband, John Cholnoky, live in Darien, Conn. and Big Sky, Mont., and have three children, JB, Kari, and Robbie.

 Jennifer A. Pline P’13, ’15 – Treasurer